 Hints and tips: The Campus Accommodation buildings are not actually on the UCC Campus but can be a short walk from the main and outer campuses.
 Most of the apartment style accommodation available to students is within a short walk of UCC and/or Cork City Centre.
 Make sure to put your name on all the waiting lists as you never know what will become available when the CAO offers arrive.

 UCC StudentPad is an online accommodation search engine for UCC Students seeking a private rental or Digs (owner occupied) option.
 Features include the Message Board, where students post details of available accommodation and, the Housing Advice section, which covers everything from an accommodation checklist to tenant rights.

 Further options & initiatives

 - Having accepted a course in UCC via the CAO, incoming first year students should be actively searching for accommodation.
-Students can search for private rentals and Digs through other options including the UCC Students' Union Accommodation Search group on Facebook, Daft and homes.usi.ie as well as other online web platforms and local classified adverts.
+Students can search for private rentals and Digs through other options including the UCC Students' Union Accommodation Search group on Facebook, Daft, homes.usi.ie and Hosting Power as well as other online web platforms and local classified adverts.